lkb1992/SumOfPrimes/readme.md

-please run the jar under the target path
+please run the jar under the test path